 API-Led Microservices Architecture for Banking

 In addition to providing pre-built APIs, Accelerator for Banking includes a model for API-led connectivity in banking that promotes asset reuse and self-service.
-In the below architecture, we’ve abstracted data from complex banking systems like Temenos and AS400 into a canonical model that is represented via a set of Open Bank REST APIs.
+In the below architecture, we’ve abstracted data from complex banking systems like AS400 into a canonical model that is represented via a set of Open Bank REST APIs.
 Then, we build experience APIs that provide better experiences for both customers and API consumers.

 System APIs abstract away the complexity of core banking systems of record from the data’s end user, while providing downstream insulation from any interface changes or rationalization of those systems.

 - Customer System API | RAML Definition

 - Customer System API | Salesforce Implementation Template

 - Open Bank System API | RAML Definition

 - Open Bank System API | AS400 Implementation Template